-This is the definitive guide of B2B lead generation based on what we learned from years of building campaigns for relevant brands and written by our consultants.
+This is probably the most definitive B2B lead generation guide, based on Gotoclient’s many years of experience delivering campaigns for a range of clients.

 Why this guide

-Find useful information on how to manage and launch a B2B lead generation campaign
+Essential info on how to launch and manage a B2B lead generation campaign

-A B2B lead generation strategy is not only focused on generating leads, but it also takes into account the nurturing and scoring strategy.
-According to B2B Technology Marketing Community, increasing the quality of leads is the top priority for a vast majority of B2B professionals (68%), followed by increasing lead volume (55%).
+A B2B lead generation strategy is not only focused on generating leads – it also involves nurturing and scoring.
+According to the B2B Technology Marketing Community, increasing the quality of leads is the top priority for a vast majority of B2B professionals (68%), followed by increasing lead volume (55%).

 Here’s what to expect from this guide:

-- Find high-quality information about B2B lead generation.
+- · Industry-insider information about B2B lead generation.

-- Download free templates to help you with your campaigns.
+- · Free templates to help you with your campaigns.

 1. Buyer Persona

 To launch a B2B lead generation campaign, you must first have a very clear understanding of your Buyer Persona or carry out a buyer persona analysis.
-Marketing teams should be obsessed with the answer to the following question: how can I get new potential contacts’ information?
-It’s essential to know what your target audience think and to deeply understand their needs.
+Marketing teams should be obsessed with the answer to the following question: how can I get new contact information?
+It’s essential to understand how your target audience thinks and to deeply understand their needs.
 Your buyer persona analysis should include data such as age, location, interests, challenges, stage of life, business position, values, goals, needs and pain points.
-The pain points data are probably the most critical as they are key to understand what your prospects are suffering from.
+The pain point data is probably the most critical.

-Once the buyer persona analysis is created, it will be easier to define which solution (product or service) suits with your target audience pain points and needs.
-After that, you will be able to create the positioning strategy and, finally, determine the offer of your campaign.
+Once you have done the buyer persona analysis, it will be easier to define which solution (product or service) suits with your target audience pain points and needs.
+After that, you will be able to create the positioning strategy and, finally, determine your campaign offer.

-To understand how to build a complete buyer persona analysis, you can check our definitive guide of B2B Inbound Marketing, where you’ll find the buyer persona development methodology, pain points analysis and examples.
+To understand how to build a complete buyer persona analysis, read our 2023 definitive guide to B2B Inbound Marketing, where you’ll find more on buyer-persona development, pain points and real-life examples.